cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

   - Follow the instructions until your device reboots to a black screen
 1. checkra1n will now be automatically installed

 Your iOS device should reboot.
-There should now be a checkra1n application on your home scren.
+There should now be a checkra1n application on your home screen.

+## Installing checkra1n (Linux)

+1. Run the `checkra1n` binary in the terminal using `./checkra1n`
+  - You may need to run `sudo chmod a+x ./checkra1n` if the binary doesn't run
+1. Click `Start` and follow all onscreen prompts
+1.

 ## Running checkra1n.